smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 token with which it is associated.

 Apps SHOULD store tokens in app-specific storage locations only, not in system-wide-discoverable locations.
-Access tokens SHOULD have a valid lifetime no greater than one hour, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than twenty-four hours.
+Although token lifetimes are assigned in accordance with policies defined and enforced by the EHR authorization server, in general, access tokens SHOULD have a valid lifetime no greater than five minutes, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than the length of the end-user’s session, for `online_access` refresh tokens, and two weeks or explicit revocation for `offline_access` refresh tokens.
 Confidential clients may be issued longer-lived tokens than public clients.

 Depending upon applicable policy, access tokens and refresh tokens